MartinStokroos/openMicroInverter/README.md

 D13 | output | Arduino LED (*PLL-locking* indicator)

 **Software timing scheme**
-The standard Arduino library functions like *analogRead, analogWrite* and *digitalWrite* are very time consuming and can not be used with the *oμI*.
+The standard Arduino library functions like *analogRead, analogWrite* and *digitalWrite* are very time consuming and can not be used with the *oμiv*.
 The software requirements are:

 * The PWM frequency to steer the H-bridge must be chosen as high as possible.
 * The ADC sampling frequency must be a multiple of 50Hz for stable RMS readings.